Icelk/iclu/README.md

 Iclu are a set of command line utilities to fill in the gaps of the command line.
 I regularly use all of these to simplify common tasks.

 # Examples

 The `ran` and `byc` are used in the [pass](`pass.sh`) script.

 For examples of the `corpl`, see [my theme change script](https://github.com/Icelk/dotfiles/blob/main/scripts/theme-change.sh) and [my Polybar configuration](https://github.com/Icelk/dotfiles/blob/main/config/polybar.ini)

 # Features

+- ran - cryptographic random number generator
+- byc - byte conversion, takes integers and turns them into Unicode characters
+- corpl - smart commenter, can comment and uncomment scripts/config files to implement light-weight setting sets, such as themes
+- shc - shell convert, turns (basic) Unix scripts into Windows Batch scripts

 If you want another feature (or binary), open an issue and I'll make it if it sounds like a good idea.

-You can of course also write the *Rust* code and open a PR.
+You can of course also write the _Rust_ code and open a PR.

 # Contributing